samboy/ChessVariantResearch/Congo/README.md

 drawish.

-That in mind, I have made a less drawish version of Congo which has less passive play, by using some of the same lessons learned by the inventors of Chinese Chess:
+That in mind, I have made a less drawish version of Congo which has more active play, by using some of the same lessons learned by the inventors of Chinese Chess:

 * Repetition is a loss, not a draw